mfuderer/B1insensitivity/readme.md

 - Generating the RF flip-angle sequences
 - 1-D simulation of the effect of B1+ variation
-- Generation of figures from the reconstructed data
+- Generation of figures from the reconstructed data Run "using Pkg; Pkg.instantiate()" before using any of the scripts

 ## Generation of flip-angle sequences
 This is done by running the sequenceGenerationScript in folder SequenceGeneration